 Aya 4 is the central or middle aya: Owner/ Sovereign of Judgment Day (Literally, “Day of Religion” referring to the fulfillment of the system of faith/ religion telling us of the Hereafter and Judgment Day).
 This is the ultimate Power wielded by Allah the Supreme Power and Judge.
 This aya represents the “heart” of the message: that Judgment Day or the Day of Resurrection indeed is approaching, and we must prepare for it in this life as Noah and his followers prepared the ark for the coming flood.
 Except in our case, the Quran itself is the ark!
 And Judgment Day is an immeasurably greater catastrophic event than the Flood.
 Those who “board the ark” of the Quran by reading and being guided by it will pass through this middle “aya” unscathed into the Celestial realm and the Presence of Allah.
-Those who refuse, who deny faith and the message of the Quran (or other books for those who lived before the Quran came or could not have seen or heard it) will have to face severe consequences.
+Those who refuse, who deny faith and the message of the Allah/God (which includes over ages many prophets/ messengers or Divine messages), except those who could not have seen or heard it, will have to face severe consequences.
 Allah in His mercy does not want us to suffer those consequences, and thus sent us the Quran with complete guidance for all, a map as it were, to how to survive the Catastrophe when time stops and everything is “frozen” in place, the stars fall, the sky itself is “torn” and the sun and moon are joined together, among many other terrible signs, and for us there is no chance to change one’s mind at the last minute or “redo” one’s bad choices.

 Below is the final conclusion of this analysis, that one can see the three sections of Al-Fatiha: 1) the Eternal Realm above where each aya refers to Allah; 2) Judgement Day, the single central aya referring to the Day when time as we know it stops, and the results of our test in this “lower” life are meted out as reward or punishment by Allah the Almighty Alone; and (3) This (lower) world of Time where we experience birth and death and change, as well as free will.
 These sections show clearly the profound Quranic message in a highly visual and simple arrangement.